utpal-singh/SAnTex/paper.md

 # Statement of need

 Understanding seismic wave velocities and anisotropy is crucial for deciphering the composition, structure, and rheological behaviour of the Earth’s crust and mantle.
-Seismic anisotropy primarily emerges from the propagation of waves through rocks that have developed crystallographic preferred orientations (CPO) as a result of plastic deformation (Mainprice & Nicolas, 1989).
-The rock composition (e.g., mineralogy, presence of melt or water) and microstructure (e.g., grain size, microcracks) can further influence both seismic velocities and anisotropy (Almqvist & Mainprice, 2017; Karato et al., 2008; Nicolas & Christensen, 1987).
+Seismic anisotropy primarily emerges from the propagation of waves through rocks that have developed crystallographic preferred orientations (CPO) as a result of plastic deformation [@mainprice_development_1989].
+The rock composition (e.g., mineralogy, presence of melt or water) and microstructure (e.g., grain size, microcracks) can further influence both seismic velocities and anisotropy [@almqvist_seismic_2017; @karato_geodynamic_2008; @nicolas_formation_1987].

 Seismic anisotropy calculations that rely on the integration of textural data obtained by Electron Backscatter Diffraction (EBSD) with experimentally determined elastic stiffness tensors have become standard practice in rock-based geodynamic studies (Bernard et al., 2019; Boneh et al., 2015; Chatzaras & Kruckenberg, 2023; Demouchy et al., 2019; Jung et al., 2006; Tommasi & Ishikawa, 2014; Vauchez et al., 2005).
 While established tools like MTEX (Bachmann et al., 2010) allow for robust texture analysis, they rely on stiffness tensors derived under ambient conditions to constrain elastic properties (Figure 1c, d).
 However, first-principles simulations and laboratory experiments reveal that standard reference tensors can significantly deviate from those at deep crustal and mantle conditions (Kumazawa, 1969; Kumazawa & Anderson, 1969; Qian et al., 2017; Su et al., 2021; Walker, 2012).
 Therefore, seismic properties derived from textural analyses (EBSD) need to integrate the effects of temperature, pressure, and melt.